lukekenworthy/ilpcoin/README.md

 # ilpcoin

 A toy implementation of a crypto currency that solves integer linear programs for its proof-of-work.
+Final project for CS 242, Computing at Scale, at Harvard, taught by the legendary H.T.
+"High Tech" Kung.

 Luke: I worked on this project with [Jordan Barkin](https://github.com/jordanbarkin) and [Lavanya Singh](https://github.com/lsingh123).
 My primary contributions were building the miner, and developing the theoretical work described in section 3 of the final report.